-Provider Manuals are distributed to all new PPGs, hospitals during Joint Operation Committee Meetings and to Blue Shield Promise Health Plan direct providers within ten (10) business days of placing the Provider on active status.
-Blue Shield Promise Health Plan will maintain documented receipt of all Provider Manuals distributed.
+Provider Manuals are distributed to all new IPA/medical groups and hospitals during Joint Operation Committee Meetings and to Blue Shield Promise directly contracted providers within ten (10) business days of placing the Provider on active status.
+Blue Shield Promise will maintain documented receipt of all Provider Manuals distributed.
 Provider Manuals are updated annually and/or as required.
-Updates to our provider manual are made available online or print upon request.
+Updates to the provider manual are made available on the Blue Shield Promise provider website at blueshieldca.com/promise/provider under Provider Manuals or print upon request.